 Further, Howell SkiBindings out-perform all other heel-units in forward retention — see graph, below; red-line.

-Example: Howell 888 Max set at 8 DIN in the heel = the same level of retention as other ordinary 2-mode bindings set between 12 DIN (lite blue line) and 18 DIN (orange line).
+Example: Howell 880 Mars (top-blue line) set at 8 DIN in the heel = the same retention as one of the ordinary 2-mode bindings currently-sold on the market (orange line) set at 14 DIN.

-These achievements are due to the ski-binding operating-experience of Rick Howell (see 'About Us' in the Menu) — and based on tens of thousands of ski-binding development tests in the lab and especially on-snow over the past 45-years.
+These functional-achievements are due to the ski-binding operating-experience of Rick Howell (see 'About Us' in the Menu) — and based on tens of thousands of ski-binding development tests in the lab and especially on-snow over the past 48-years.